 Unusual Options Activity Insight: AT&T

-On Tuesday, shares of AT&T (NYSE:T) saw unusual options activity.
-After the option alert, the stock price moved up to $27.9.
+On Thursday, shares of AT&T (NYSE:T) saw unusual options activity.
+After the option alert, the stock price moved down to $27.87.

 Another sign of unusual activity is the trading of a contract with an expiration date in the distant future.
 Usually, additional time until a contract expires allows more opportunity for it to reach its strike price and grow its time value.
 Time value is important to consider because it represents the difference between the strike price and the value of the underlying asset.